ajcoder42/path-finding-visulaizer/README.md

 # path-finding-visulaizer
-this shows the shortest path between two points in a 2-D grid and based on the dijkestra algorithm
+this project heps us to visulaize the shortest path between two points in a 2-D grid and It is based on the dijkestra algorithm and react-js has been used to implement the whole project